Zanktus/ms2-discord-newsbot/README.md

 * `!news auto` Auto crawls the news page hourly and post once a new entry is found
 * `!news auto <number>` Same as above, but you can define the interval in which it should check for news (default: 1)

+When you run the crawler for the first time it will post the latest 9 news to the news channel because the initial `news.json` is empty.
+If you don't want that you should delete the news from the channel, at the next crawling it won't post it again.
+Sometimes the staff edits news entries, if this happens the crawler identifies them as a new post and will post it again.

 *Do not try to run this yet, it's not done!*